erlang/rebar3/doc/templates.md

 All the variables there have their default values shown, and an optional explanation in parentheses.

 The variables can also be [overriden globally](#global-variables).

+A template can be run by calling:

+    → ./rebar3 new plugin name=demo author_name="Fred H."
+    ...

+Alternatively, the `name` variable is special -- if the first argument to a template has no key associated with it, `name` is automatically added.
+The call above is therefore equivalent to:

+    → ./rebar3 new plugin demo author_name="Fred H."
+    ...

 ## Custom Templates ##